boots-edu/textbook/source/original/week3.md

 | green=0 |
 | blue=0 |

-In other words\, we don’t get the object when we use new\, we get a reference to the object\.
+In other words\, we don't get the object when we use new\, we get a reference to the object\.

 What do you think would happen if we change point\.x\, and look at point2?